One of the main reasons I started writing about money was to share the many mistakes I have made in my ongoing journey to wealth.

 My new property manager contacted the tenant directly to instruct them to pay the new rental agency.

-The tenant was devastated to learn that the bond she had paid (equal to 4 weeks’ rent) was never lodged with the correct authority and that the property manager had run off with her rent as well.
+The tenant was devastated to learn that the bond she had paid (equal to four weeks’ rent) was never lodged with the correct authority and that the property manager had also run off with her rent.

-All up, I was around $1500 down, which really hurt at the crucial beginning period of a new real estate investment purchase.
+I was around $1500 down, which really hurt at the crucial beginning of a new real estate investment purchase.

-Thankfully my new property manager proved to be trustworthy and reliable, and I used them for many years.
+Thankfully, my new property manager proved trustworthy and reliable, and I used them for many years.

 It wasn’t all bad news.

-Since early 2008 we have purchased a further three investment properties and lost two due to irreparable damage in the Christchurch earthquakes.
+Since early 2008, we have purchased three more investment properties and lost two due to irreparable damage caused by the Christchurch earthquakes.

 Both were fully covered by insurance.

-Values have increased steadily, and rents have remained stable on all but our Christchurch properties which experience a massive increase in rental values after the earthquakes.
+Values have increased steadily, and rents have remained stable on all but our Christchurch properties, which experienced a massive increase in rental values after the earthquakes.

-I’m not sure if further investment in real estate is in our future, as we could live a frugal but comfortable existence on the rents of our current portfolio if the mortgages were cleared.
+I’m unsure if further real estate investment is in our future, as we could live a frugal but comfortable existence on the rents of our current portfolio if the mortgages were cleared.

 Have you invested in real estate?
 And property investment mistakes or wins you’d like to share?